dereckSOC/csc1107-os-proj/Question_1/README.md

-HIHI
+HIHI<br/>
-This program allows detection of multiple USB insertion into the Raspberry PI.
+This program allows detection of multiple USB insertion into the Raspberry PI.<br/>

-Things to note:
+Things to note:<br/>
-1. To run the program, ensure all four files are in the same folder\n
+1. To run the program, ensure all four files are in the same folder<br/>
-2. In the Makefile, ensure the KDIR path is edited to your own linux kernel source path\n
+2. In the Makefile, ensure the KDIR path is edited to your own linux kernel source path<br/>
-3. Run the commands:\n
+3. Run the commands:<br/>
-   chmod +x Makefile\n
+   chmod +x Makefile<br/>
-   chmod +x run_usb_detection.sh\n
+   chmod +x run_usb_detection.sh<br/>
 5. Finally run the run_usb_detection.sh script to start the program!